ImnIrdst/ACM-Challenge-2015/README.md

 19. Avoid golds if miners nearby. (and you face a gold)
 20. Do Target Assigning for each Cycle.
 (Doesn't Work Well.)
 21. Fix The Bug With The BulletHitTime.
+22. Shuffle Players for random Priorities.
+23. If a free player nearer to a target reassign the target.
+24. Shuffle Edge Cells for Random Assigning to players.
+25. Going Forward is The Best Discovery Move.